01 of 10

 The Gatineau Hot Air Balloon Festival

-Dozens of colourful hot air balloons provide the backdrop for a weekend of music, strong man competitions (because....why not?), and amusement rides at the Gatineau Hot Air Balloon Festival in the Outaouais region of Quebec.
+Dozens of colorful hot air balloons provide the backdrop for a weekend of music, strong man competitions (because...why not?), and amusement rides at the Gatineau Hot Air Balloon Festival in the Outaouais region of Quebec.
 This festival takes place annually on Labour Day weekend.